Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 The result object describing the result of the recipient lookup containing the properties below.

-  - _status_: the result of the initial lookup
+  - _status_: the result of the initial lookup.
-  - _isReserved_: a list containing national identity numbers for recipients that are reserved
+  - _isReserved_: a list containing national identity numbers for recipients that are reserved.
-  - _missingContact_: a list containing national identity numbers and organization numbers for recipients where contact details for selected notification channel were not identified
+  - _missingContact_: a list containing national identity numbers and organization numbers for recipients where contact details for selected notification channel were not identified.

 | Status         | Description                                               |